api-platform/docs/core/operations.md

 ### Access Control of Subresources

-The `subresourceOperations` attribute also allows you to add an access control on each path with the attribute `access_control`.
+The `subresourceOperations` attribute also allows you to add an access control on each path with the attribute `security`.

 ```php
 <?php